tochman/reQuest_api/README.md

 #### GET /requests

-The get request will return all the requests in the database.
+The get request will return all the *pending* requests in the database.
-Offerable is null if auth headers are not included, and false if the request already has an offer by the user.
+Offerable is null if auth headers are not included, and false if the request is created by, or has an offer from, current user.
 True otherwise.
-The format is:
+The format is, in *descending* order by id, meaning newest first:

 ```
 {